-Drawings with (or in) your Hereville Hardcover
+Drawings in (or with) your Hereville Hardcover

 If you buy your copy of Hereville from me, there are four options for personalizing your book.
 Whichever option you choose, please remember to email me and tell me what name I should sign your book (and drawings, if you get a drawing) to.
 If you prefer me to just sign the book but not dedicate it to anyone, tell me that too, please!